 We ask parents to please provide positive and supportive encouragement for our children.
 Picking up on the key message in the video perhaps a good motto for our junior club would be “We Love to Watch You Play”.

-For the current football regulations provided by Capital Football, please click on this link.
-All coaches are required to have read the 2017 Junior Regulations.
+For the current football regulations provided by Capital Football, please click on the link below.
+All coaches are required to have read the Junior Regulations.
 If you need assistance in understanding any part of them please contact the Junior Club Captain.

 - Capital Football Policy for the Inclusion of Transgender Players (July 2017)